-- Increase access to drug and alcohol treatment services.
+- Increase access to alcohol and other drugs treatment services.

-- Promote community based early intervention and harm reduction to reduce harmful alcohol and other drug use.
+- Promote community-based early intervention and harm reduction to reduce harmful alcohol and other drugs use.

 - Support the development of culturally appropriate, holistic and integrated approaches to Aboriginal health and wellbeing.

 The Needs Assessment identifies unmet health and service needs and prioritises opportunities for planning and service delivery in primary healthcare.

 Primary Health Networks submit a Needs Assessment to the Commonwealth Department of Health every three years and continue to assess need on an annual basis.

 For further information on the process and requirements please visit the Department of Health | Needs Assessment Guide.